Thoresen M, Hellström-Westas L, Zimmermann LJI, Buonocore G, Murray DM, Sabir H, Saliba E, Van Bel F

 Statement of standard

-Newborn infants who have suffered from severe hypoxic-ischaemia receive early evaluation and appropriate postnatal management including therapeutic hypothermia and monitoring.
+Newborn infants who have suffered from hypoxia-ischaemia receive early evaluation and appropriate postnatal management and monitoring including therapeutic hypothermia in infants with ‘moderate to severe’ encephalopathy and follow-up.

 Rationale